 a.
-"Base" Medicaid State plan services.
 Base services are services carved out of TennCare II, and are provided, in accordance with the provisions of the Medicaid state plan, only to the mandatory and optional state plan eligibles and members of the PACE Carryover Group (in the case of PACE services only).
-The other TennCare II demonstration-only populations, which are eligible through the demonstration's expenditure authorities and enrolled in TennCare Standard, are not eligible for any of the services listed in Table 3.
-Expenditures for these "Base" services are not demonstration expenditures (see paragraph 52.a., Tracking Expenditures), are not included in the demonstration's budget neutrality, and should, therefore, be reported on the "Base" reporting schedules of the Form CMS-64 reports (or in the case of 1915(c) waiver services, the appropriate 1915(c) waiver schedule).
-Some carved out services were carved in as of the initial implementation of CHOICES (i.e., March 1, 2010), however, as indicated in Table 3, and must from that point forward be reported as TennCare II demonstration expenditures.
+The services listed in Table 3 are excluded from the TennCare Standard benefit package, and, while included in the TennCare Medicaid package, are carved out of the managed care service delivery system and shall instead be furnished as specified under the state plan.
+Expenditures for such services shall not be counted as demonstration expenditures, are not included in the demonstration's budget neutrality.
+They should be reported on the "Base" reporting schedules of the Form CMS-64 reports (or in the case of 1915(c) waiver services, the appropriate 1915(c) waiver schedule).